-**NON-RESIDENTS of Glenwood Park are not being accepted at this time as we have hit our quota, you can request to be added onto a waiting list for a fee.
+**NON-RESIDENTS of Glenwood Park are not being accepted at this time as we have hit our quota, and we are no longer accepting applications for the wait list.
 Please contact firstname.lastname@example.org if you have any questions.

 Glenwood Park's 6-lane, Junior Olympic-sized Pool opens for the swim season in May.
 The fitness center is open year round.
 The pool also includes an adjacent kids’ water play area and picnic area with a grill.
 A payment plan is available to both residents and non-residents.
 Pool membership is a great investment – you can sell your membership after years of enjoyment.
 If you are interested in being a member, please sign up now.
 PRICING INFO & REGISTRATION | SWIM TEAM